tomdionysus/foaas/README.md

 Will return content of the form 'Fuck me gently with a chainsaw, :name.
 Do I look like Mother Teresa? - :from', e.g. /chainsaw/Chris/Heather will return 'Fuck me gently with a chainsaw, Chris.
 Do I look like Mother Teresa? - Heather

+## /:thing/:from

+Will return content of the form 'Fuck :thing. - :from', e.g. /pineapples/%E2%99%A5%20Chris will return 'Fuck pineapples. - ♥ Chris'.

 ## /thanks/:from

 Will return content of the form 'Fuck you very much. - :from".